 Data structures for points in motion.

-The theory classes take the form of lectures in which the lecturer sets
+The theory hours take the form of lectures in which the lecturer sets

 out new concepts or techniques and examples illustrating them.